pulsar123/Macro-scripts/README.txt

  export PATH=/cygdrive/c/Program\ Files/Hugin/bin/:$PATH

+You have to make all the scripts executable by running the following command inside ~/Macro-scripts-master :

+ chmod u+x *.sh

 To compile the two executables (dcraw and deadpixels), execute the script compile.sh (for both Linux and Cygwin).

 For more details, consult the wikia page: